 Self-Insurance

-Self-Insurance Plus, the IWCC’s new public web portal, is here!
+Self-Insurance Plus, the IWCC’s public web portal.

 Self-Insurance Plus allows for filing and processing of self-insurance documents completely electronically.
 Electronic filing increases efficiency for the IWCC and those who rely on it by facilitating faster processing, providing continual access, and reducing storage and mailing costs.